bjornborg/opticalflow/README.md

 docker run --runtime=nvidia --rm nvidia/cuda:9.0-base nvidia-smi
 ```

-If you are not a part of the docker group, simply pre-pend sudo command to all docker commands.
+If you are not a part of the docker group, simply pre-pend sudo command to all docker commands or run it as root.

 ## Data
-There are some example data in folder data/.
+There are some example data in folder 'data/'.
 The folder contains sequences of images data, two .txt files containing a list of before and after images (to estimate optical flow between).
 ```sh
 # List the example data
 ls data/